An essential ingredient in Spanish cooking

 Pulpo garnished with Paprika

 Styles of pimentón

-This process, although fairly uniform, produces different styles of pimentón, according to the plant varieties from which it was milled.
-The sweet and mild (dulce) version is highly popular in Spain and used in a wide variety of dishes.
+This process, although relatively uniform, produces different styles of pimentón, according to the plant varieties from which it was milled.
+The sweet and mild (dulce) version is highly popular in Spain and used in a wide range of dishes.
 Next in line in the popularity stakes is the bittersweet (agridulce) pimentón, which is moderately spicy and great for adding some fire to Spanish stews and soups like Caldo Gallego.
-The fiery, hot (picante) pimentón is used in many dishes in the regions of Galica and Extremadura where they make use of its potent aroma and flavor to lift simple ingredients like octopus and breadcrumbs.
-Lastly, the Pimento de la Vera from the Caceres region has a wonderful, pungent smoky flavor produced from its unique drying process.
+The fiery, hot (Picante) pimentón is used in many dishes in the regions of Galicia and Extremadura, where they make use of its potent aroma and flavor to lift simple ingredients like octopus and breadcrumbs.
+Lastly, the Pimento de la Vera from the Caceres region has a wonderful, pungent, smoky flavor produced from its unique drying process.
 The peppers are hung next to tobacco leaves and left to dry under holm oak fires.
 A specialist pimentón that is produced in small amounts, under the meticulous care of growers who have worked these lands for decades.

 But, what is truly impressive about Spain’s paprika industry is the lack of rampant commercialism and sense of origin and craftsmanship that the pimentóns – in all their various guises – display.
 While Hungary and even the Netherlands produce vast quantities of paprika – often in industrial conditions – Spain’s pimentón heritage is strictly protected by law, and only the finest fruit is used to produce the various styles.
 It is an essential feature of Spain’s gastronomic tradition and a highly prized item by everyone, from the humble bar owner to the nation’s Michelin starred chefs!